ds-04/cobbler_deploy/README.md

 By default systems have netboot set to "N" therefore you need to enable system netboot on CLI, before you attempt to PXE boot a host.

 This is a design choice, to avoid accidents.

+# Editing objects

+distros - Role doesn't edit after creation.
+Use CLI.
+Potential future enhancement is role to update. profiles - Role will update. repos - Role will update. systems - Role will update.

 # Removal operations